 - 1. Open or create a project in XPression that uses an XML DataLing source. - 2.
 In the Object Manager window, select an object for the DataLing.

-3. Click the Data Source tab in the Object Inspector - Object window.
+Click the Data Source tab in the Object Inspector - Object window.The Data Source tab opens.